elias-jhsph/rocker-flask/README.md

 # rocker-flask
-really specific Ubuntu docker with R by rocker and python 3.7 added with specific R packages included
+really specific Ubuntu docker with R by rocker and python 3.11 added with specific R packages and Python modules included

 ## m1 Install Instruction for R 4.1.1